 Princeton, NJ | 1 hr

-When our Marketing Manager first moved to Philly, they had no friends and were pretty much up for doing anything.
-One day, they hopped in the car and drove to Princeton, NJ to explore and seize the day.
+Our Marketing Manager and her husband decided to hop in the car one day and explore Princeton, NJ.
 Bonnie fondly remembers it as a perfect impromptu afternoon.
 “We wandered on a sleepy and beautiful campus, hit up a cool record store, checked residential streets, and admired the homes.
 It turned comical when we stepped into a restaurant that was just us so we whispered our way through dinner.”
 Nothing out of the ordinary, but it made for an extraordinary day!

 Ringing Rocks County Park, PA | 1.15 hrs